Meter Cube To Square Meter

 Q: What if I have a cube?
 Can I then directly relate the cubic meters to square meters?

 A: Even with a cube, you're still dealing with distinct measurements.
-You can calculate the volume (in cubic meters) and the surface area (in square meters) of a cube, but you cannot directly convert one to the other.
+So you can calculate the volume (in cubic meters) and the surface area (in square meters) of a cube, but you cannot directly convert one to the other.
 The formulas are different and involve different aspects of the cube's dimensions.

 Q: What are some real-world applications of these calculations?